Danatts/nvim/README.md

 # NVIM basic configuration

 A standard configuration for Neovim in Linux with the basic elements for a text editor with Git integration and language correction to English and Spanish.
-All with a gruvbox color scheme style.
+All with a fantastic gruvbox color scheme style.

 ![ScreenShot](doc/img01.png)